padrino/padrino-framework/pages/admin.md

 ---
-:author: Foo Bar
+author: Foo Bar
-:title: Admin
+title: Admin
-:label: Home Admin
+label: Home Admin
 ---

 Padrino Admin is a quick way to manage your backend!